 You must complete the Free Application for Federal Student Aid (FAFSA) for our office to be able to determine what types and amounts of financial aid you’re eligible for.
 Completion of the FAFSA will determine your eligibility for all Federal and state grants, as well as Federal Work-Study and student loans.
 If you are not eligible for grants, you could still be eligible to get student and/or parent loans.

-Almost everyone can qualify for student loans, even if you can’t qualify for grants.
-If there has been a reduction in your family’s income in the past year, please advise our office, and we will see if you qualify to apply for special circumstances.
+If there has been a reduction in your family's income in the past year, a Financial Aid Advisor can see if you qualify for a special circumstance.

-To receive full time financial aid benefits you must be enrolled in 12 credit hours per semester — including summer.
-The four summer session can be combined for a semester number of total hours.
+To receive full time financial aid benefits you must be enrolled in 12 credit hours per semester.

 Enrollment is determined by the number of credit hours you’re enrolled in each semester, as follows: